Features

 Keep the previous promoted AMI available until at least one normal brokered lease and one relevant QA lane pass on the new image.

-#Roll Back
+#Roll back

 crabbox image promote ami-previous-good --json